 Students at American Leadership Academy are expected to act as examples and leaders in all settings.
 This includes making choices in accordance to the Discipline Behavior Policy and taking responsibility for their actions.
 We believe that every student should have the opportunity to learn in an environment which is safe, conducive to the learning process, and free from unnecessary disruption.

 Prohibited conduct is forbidden at school, on school property, including school vehicles and at any school activity.
 A serious violation that threatens or harms a school, school property, a person connected with school or property associated with a person connected with school is forbidden regardless of where it occurs.

 In accordance with the reciprocity agreements and understandings with other school districts in the State of Utah, it is the practice of American Leadership Academy to recognize and honor disciplinary action imposed upon a student by other school districts and schools.
 Accordingly, American Leadership Academy will not enroll a student who is currently under suspension or expulsion from another school district or school.
-In addition, a student may be denied admission to American Leadership Academy on the basis of having been suspended or expelled from another school district or school during the preceding twelve months.
+In addition, a student may be denied admission to American Leadership Academy on the basis of having been expelled from another school district or school during the preceding twelve months.
 Utah Code Ann., 53A-11-904(3).

 DISCRIMINATION, HARASSMENT, RETALIATION PROHIBITED

 The administration will investigate all reports of violations of this policy and will take steps to stop violations, prevent recurrence, and remedy effects of violations as appropriate.

 The school prohibits unlawful discrimination, harassment, and retaliation that creates a hostile work or learning environment for other employees or students of the school, in all aspects of employment, and by all students and employees while on school premises, or during school-sponsored activities.

 Any student who engages in prohibited discrimination, harassment, or retaliation, may be subject to discipline up to and including expulsion.